Are Lunar Eclipses More Common Than Solar

 Historical records of eclipses provide valuable data for understanding their frequency and patterns.
 Ancient civilizations meticulously tracked eclipses, and their observations have helped astronomers refine their models of the solar system.
 The Saros cycle, a period of approximately 18 years, 11 days, and 8 hours, is particularly useful for predicting eclipses.
 After one Saros cycle, the sun, Earth, and moon return to approximately the same relative geometry, so similar eclipses occur.

-However, the Saros cycle is not perfect.
-Small variations in the orbits of the Earth and moon mean that eclipses in the same Saros series are not identical.
+On the flip side, the Saros cycle is not perfect.
+Because of that, small variations in the orbits of the Earth and moon mean that eclipses in the same Saros series are not identical.
 Over many Saros cycles, the characteristics of eclipses in a series will gradually change, and the series will eventually end.

 Trends and Latest Developments